Rheumatoid arthritis: Blood tests

 When RA is clinically suspected, a physician may test for rheumatoid factor (RF) and anti-citrullinated protein antibodies (ACPAs measured as anti-CCP antibodies).

 The test is positive approximately two-thirds of the time, but a negative RF or CCP antibody does not rule out RA; rather, the arthritis is called seronegative, which occurs in approximately a third of people with RA.
 During the first year of illness, rheumatoid factor is more likely to be negative with some individuals becoming seropositive over time.
-RF is a non-specific antibody and seen in about 10% of healthy people, in many other chronic infections like hepatitis C, and chronic autoimmune diseases such as Sjögren's syndrome and systemic lupus erythematosus.
+RF is a non-specific antibody and seen in about 10% of healthy people, in many other chronic infections like hepatitis C, and chronic autoimmune diseases such as Sjögren's disease and systemic lupus erythematosus.
 Therefore, the test is not specific for RA.

 Hence, new serological tests check for anti-citrullinated protein antibodies ACPAs.
 These tests are again positive in 61–75% of all RA cases, but with a specificity of around 95%.
 As with RF, ACPAs are many times present before symptoms have started.

 The by far most common clinical test for ACPAs is the anti-cyclic citrullinated peptide (anti CCP) ELISA.
 In 2008, a serological point-of-care test for the early detection of RA combined the detection of RF and anti-MCV with a sensitivity of 72% and specificity of 99.7%.

 To improve the diagnostic capture rate in the early detection of patients with RA and to risk-stratify these individuals, the rheumatology field continues to seek complementary markers to both RF and anti-CCP.
 14-3-3η (YWHAH) is one such marker that complements RF and anti-CCP, along with other serological measures like C-reactive protein.
 In a systematic review, 14-3-3η has been described as a welcome addition to the rheumatology field.
 The authors indicate that the serum-based 14-3-η marker is additive to the armamentarium of existing tools available to clinicians, and that there is adequate clinical evidence to support its clinical benefits.

 Other blood tests are usually done to differentiate from other causes of arthritis, like the erythrocyte sedimentation rate (ESR), C-reactive protein, full blood count, kidney function, liver enzymes and other immunological tests (e.g., antinuclear antibody/ANA) are all performed at this stage.
 Elevated ferritin levels can reveal hemochromatosis, a mimic of RA, or be a sign of Still's disease, a seronegative, usually juvenile, variant of rheumatoid Arthritis.